-- (1) The removal of any other healthy tree 8" DBH or greater that does not meet the thinning criteria and is not otherwise considered dead, diseased or hazardous will be considered following the Code Enforcement Officer's review of the tree cutting permit application, site plan and mitigation plan.
-The following factors will be reviewed and be the basis for granting or denying the requested permit. - (a) Whether the trees intended for removal are within the Mountain Protection District, and if so, if a reforestation plan has been submitted; - (b) Whether the trees intended for removal are Specimen trees; - (c) Whether the trees intended for removal will impact erosion in the area; - (d) Whether the retention of the trees is necessary to prevent excess water runoff: - (e) The condition of the trees with respect to danger or interference with any structures on the property. - (f) The number and types of trees on the lot.
-No clear-cut openings in the existing tree canopy will be permitted without a well-distributed stand of trees or other adequate vegetative buffer being left between the adjoining property owners or the road right-of-way. - (g) The contribution of the trees to the natural beauty of the area; - (h) The effect of removal or relocation on property values in the area; - (i) The necessity, or lack thereof, to remove the trees to allow reasonable economic use and enjoyment of the property; - (j) The impact of any tree on the right-of-way; - (k) Whether the construction of structures or improvements on any property would necessitate the removal of any trees. - (2) The value of healthy trees removed will be determined by adding the total DBH of all trees authorized for removal by the permit. - (3) Mitigation (replanting) will be required for all healthy tree cutting permits as defined in this section. - (a) Required mitigation of healthy trees will be equal to 25% in inches of the total value DBH as determined by the Code Enforcement Officer. - (b) Mitigation will require replanting of Replacement Trees/Shrubs. - (c) All proposed Replacement Trees/Shrubs shall generally conform to the official Recommended Plant List of suitable plant types, which shall be maintained in the office of the City Clerk.
-Approved plants need not match specific plants in the list, but the plants shall follow the parameters defined by the list. - (d) Replacement or planting of street trees: - a.
-Must be evaluated based on estimated size at full maturity; - b.
-Must provide at least eight (8) feet of clearance at maturity for pedestrians and vehicles to avoid hazards created by low hanging tree branches; - c.
-Must be planted at least twenty (20) feet from the edge of roadway; - d.
-Must not impede safety or line-of-sight or interfere with lane of travel; - e.
-Must be of horticulturally appropriate species for use in road frontage areas: - (e) Replacement trees must be planted within the 90 days of the tree removal
+- (1) The removal of any other healthy tree 8" DBH or greater that does not meet the thinning criteria will be considered following the Code Enforcement Officer's review of the tree cutting permit application and site plan.
+The following factors will be reviewed and be the basis for granting or denying the requested permit. - (a) Whether the trees intended for removal are within the Mountain Protection District: - (b) Whether the trees intended for removal are Specimen trees; - (c) Whether the trees intended for removal will impact erosion in the area; - (d) Whether the retention of the trees is necessary to prevent excess water runoff: - (e) The condition of the trees with respect to danger or interference with any structures on the property - (f) The number and types of trees on the lot; - (g) The contribution of the trees to the natural beauty of the area; - (h) The effect of removal or relocation on property values in the area; - (i) The necessity, or lack thereof, to remove the trees to allow reasonable economic use and enjoyment of the property; - (j) The impact of any tree on the right-of-way; - (k) Whether the construction of structures or improvements on any property would necessitate the removal of any trees. - (I) The buffer left between the adjoining property owner or the road right-of-way. - (2) The value of healthy trees removed will be determined by adding the total DBH of all trees authorized for removal by the permit. - (3) Mitigation (replanting) will be required for all healthy tree cutting permits as defined in this section. - (a) Required mitigation will be equal to 25% of the total value DBH determined by the Code Enforcement Officer. - (b) Replacement trees or native shrubs must, at a minimum, be equivalent to 15gallon nursery grown trees or shrubs - (c) All proposed plants shall generally conform to the official Recommended Plant List of suitable plant types, which shall be maintained in the office of the City Clerk.
+Approved plants need not match specific plants in the list, but the plants shall follow the parameters defined by the list. - (d) Replacement or planting of street trees: - 1.
+Must be evaluated based on estimated size at full maturity; - 2.
+Must provide at least eight (8) feet of clearance at maturity for pedestrians and vehicles to avoid hazards created by low hanging tree branches; - 3.
+Must be planted at least twenty (20) feet from the edge of roadway' - 4.
+Must not impede safety or line-of-sight or interfere with lane of travel; - 5.
+Must be of horticulturally appropriate species for use in road frontage areas: - (e) Replacement trees must be planted within the 90 days of the tree removal; - (f) Replacement trees shall be planted on the same property unless otherwise approved by the Code Enforcement Officer.

-- unless otherwise approved by the Code Enforcement Officer; - (f) Replacement trees shall be planted on the same property unless otherwise approved by the Code Enforcement Officer. - (g) If the replacement tree dies within two (2) years, it shall be replaced by the property owner with a tree of equal value. - (h) If replacement trees are not planted within ninety (90) days or such date otherwise approved by the Code Enforcement Officer, the property owner will be in violation of their permit and will be subject to penalties as provided herein.
+- (g) If the replacement tree dies within two (2) years, it shall be replaced with a tree of equal value. - (h) If replacement trees are not planted within ninety (90) days, the property owner will be in violation of their permit and will be subject to penalties as provided herein. - (4) Trees within the Mountain Protection District will not be considered for removal that do not meet the criteria for thinning unless the owner has filed with the Tree Cutting Permit a plan for reforestation that has been developed by a registered forester or arborist.

-Section 9.
-Protected Native Shrubbery and Specimen Trees.
+Section 6.
+Protected Native Plants/Shrubbery and Specimen Trees.